What You Need to Know.

 (You need to understand applicable state board policies and state regulations on teledentistry and each modality for your setting.)

-1. Was your platform designed from the beginning as a solution for dentists and their teams?
+1. Was your solution designed from the beginning as a solution for dentists and their teams?

 Some teledentistry platforms are really no more than video chat applications with the word “teledentistry” applied, or are from a telemedicine application rebranded for dental use.
 Find out if the platform has specifically been developed for the needs of dental professionals and their patients.

-2. How long has the platform been available for teledentistry?
+2. How long has the software been available for teledentistry?

-3. Is your platform built around delivering key benefits to practices such as increased case acceptance rate?
+3. Is your software built around delivering key benefits to practices such as increased case acceptance rate?

 This gets to the heart of the matter.
-Does the company behind the platform understand dentists and dentistry.
-Is the teledentistry platform built with a dental practice and its business needs in mind?
+Does the company behind the software solution understand dentists and dentistry.
+Is their teledentistry product built with a dental practice and its business needs in mind?

-4. Does the platform help practices deliver all 4 key features that patients are seeking?
+4. Does the vendor help practices deliver all 4 key features that patients are seeking?

 This is an important question, because as noted above the word “teledentistry” has wide ranging meanings.
 There are times when patient-facing teledentistry capabilities are key considerations.